arviz-devs/arviz/paper/paper.md

 # Summary

 `ArviZ` [@Kumar_2019] is a Python package for exploratory analysis of Bayesian models that has been widely used in academia and industry since its introduction in 2019.
-It's goal is to integrate seamlessly with established probabilistic programming languages and statistical interfaces, such as PyMC [@Abril-pla_2023], Stan (via the cmdstanpy interface) [@stan], Pyro, and NumPyro [@Phan_2019; @Bingham_2019], emcee [@emcee], and Bambi [@Capretto_2022], among others.
+Its goal is to integrate seamlessly with established probabilistic programming languages and statistical interfaces, such as PyMC [@Abril-pla_2023], Stan (via the cmdstanpy interface) [@stan], Pyro, NumPyro [@Phan_2019; @Bingham_2019], emcee [@emcee], and Bambi [@Capretto_2022], among others.

-`ArviZ` is part of the broader ArviZ-project, which develops tools for Exploratory Analysis of Bayesian Models.
-The organization also maintains other initiatives, including arviz.jl (for Julia), PreliZ [@icazatti_2023], educational resources [@eabm_2025], and additional packages that are still in an experimental phase.
+`ArviZ` is part of the broader ArviZ project, which develops tools for exploratory analysis of Bayesian models.
+The organization also maintains other initiatives, including ArviZ.jl (for Julia), PreliZ [@icazatti_2023], educational resources [@eabm_2025], and additional packages that are still in an experimental phase.

 In this work, we present a redesigned version of `ArviZ` that emphasizes greater user control and modularity.
 This redesign delivers a more flexible and efficient toolkit for exploratory analysis of Bayesian models.
 With its renewed focus on modularity and usability, `ArviZ` is well-positioned to remain an essential tool for Bayesian modelers in both research and applied settings.